ketchup-guild/ketchup-waiter/docs/hide_and_seek/HideAndSeek.md

 After the bot notifies the seeking team channel, the seeking team can ask a question in their channel with the hiders.
 The hiders have to respond in the channel the question was asked within 10 minutes after the question was answered or incur a 30-minute penalty.
+If a seeker team does not ask a question within the 15-minute window, the question is expired, i.e., you can't save up questions.

 ### Temperature